Public lab · Field notes, not the storefront

 What makes this worth following?

-Publish the journey, not a polished myth after the fact.
+Publish the operating lessons as they emerge, not a polished myth after the fact.

-Make the tech stack legible enough that serious builders can compare, adopt, or sponsor pieces of it.
+Make the tech stack legible enough that serious builders can compare, adopt, and improve pieces of it.

 Keep private personal context private; publish operating lessons and public-safe artifacts.